lerina/lerina.github.io/html/code/workflow.md

 #### Bottom-up implementation

-- Given what I have which fundamental block can I tackle
+- Given what I have, which fundamental block can I tackle
 - What are the clear steps involved
 - What's my immediate action.
 (Spike, test/code loop, verify)